oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_db_system_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>A valid Oracle Database version.
-To get a list of supported versions, use the <a href='https://docs.cloud.oracle.com/en- us/iaas/api/#/en/database/latest/DbVersionSummary/ListDbVersions'>ListDbVersions</a> operation.</div>
+For a list of supported versions, use the ListDbVersions operation.</div>
+                                            <div>This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, openMode, permissionLevel, dbWorkload, privateEndpointLabel, nsgIds, isRefreshable, dbName, scheduledOperations, dbToolsDetails, isLocalDataGuardEnabled, or isFreeTier.</div>
                                             <div>Required when source is &#x27;NONE&#x27;</div>
                                                         </td>
             </tr>